 - Institutional Affiliation (if a university then please include department)

 - Length of Fellowship requested (1 or 2 weeks)

 - Type of publication for which you are conducting research:

 - Other: ___________________

 - PROJECT PROPOSAL: The project proposal should include a description of the research project and its anticipated contributions to the field of migration studies.
-Successful applicants will demonstrate how the materials at the Khayrallah Center’s archive will benefit their research.
+Successful applicants should specify which offline collections are of interest and demonstrate how these materials at the Khayrallah Center’s archive will benefit their research.
 Together, the proposal and CV should not exceed five (5) pages.

 - Professional letter of recommendation.

 - Submit all other application materials electronically in a single PDF file to Dr. Akram Khater